Das Experiment: Plot

-The situation becomes critical and more violence is involved.
+The situation becomes critical and more violence occurs.
 The prisoners are being abused and their self-esteem is drastically decreased by the guards' power.
 Most of the violence is directed against Tarek and he is locked up in solitary confinement inside a "black box" resembling a safe.
 Schütte, protesting this, is beaten severely, bound and gagged with duct tape and forced to sit on a chair.
-Later he suffocates to death due to his bloody nose drying up while gagged.
+Later he suffocates due to his bloody nose clogging up while gagged.

 Bosch is beaten by the other guards for his "betrayal" and is put into confinement.
 Lars, a member of Thon's team, notices this and attempts to contact Professor Thon, who is attending a conference.
 The guards, who are aware that the professor cannot be reached by phone, are convinced by Berus that the entire situation is a test put up by Thon's team, in order to make the guards handle an exceptional situation.
 They take over control of the facility and capture Lars, Dr. Grimm and the other scientists, who are put into confinement as well, and gradually start their own prison in which they engage in brutally sadistic games with total control.

 Dora comes to the facility a second time to speak to Tarek and is lured into a room by Berus, where he locks her up.
 Dr. Grimm is handcuffed and gagged with duct tape while the guard Eckert attempts to rape her.
 He is stopped by Tarek, who escaped from solitary confinement through the use of a screwdriver that he found inside the "black box".
 Tarek knocks down Eckert and frees Lars, Bosch, Steinhoff, Dr. Grimm and the other prisoners.
 They manage to escape by removing the wall paneling of one of the cells with the screwdriver.
 Meanwhile, Professor Thon hears Lars' desperate message in his voicemail and leaves for the facility.

 Meanwhile, Steinhoff and Tarek stay behind in order to prevent Berus from coming after them.
 Professor Thon reaches the facility and demands an explanation from Eckert, who accidentally injures him with a pistol.
 The fleeing prisoners are ambushed by the guards and trapped.
 Bosch, who could not keep up with the others, loses his sanity and kills Eckert with a fire extinguisher.
 Dora then escapes the room she was locked up in, and steals Eckert's gun.
 She injures one of the guards while he is engaged in fighting Tarek and Steinhoff, leaving only Berus to fight them.
 Tarek incapacitates Berus, who is nearly choked to death by Steinhoff until Tarek convinces him not to kill Berus.

 The film ends with a news break, confirming two deaths (Schütte and Eckert) and three severely injured (Thon, Berus, and Bosch).
 Both Berus and Thon will be put on trial, Berus for multiple homicides and torture with rape, and Thon for allowing an illegal and unethical experiment.
-In last scene Dora and Tarek are sitting together happily on the beach.
+In last scene Dora and Tarek are sitting together happily on a beach.